wdbacker/react-qewd/README.md

-# react-qewd: React/Redux client module for [QEWD](https://www.npmjs.com/package/qewd)
+# react-qewd: React/Redux client module for [QEWD.js](https://www.npmjs.com/package/qewd)

-Interface module for writing [React](https://www.npmjs.com/package/react) applications with [qewd (QEWD)](https://www.npmjs.com/package/qewd) back-end.
+Interface module for writing [React](https://www.npmjs.com/package/react) applications with [qewd (QEWD.js)](https://www.npmjs.com/package/qewd) back-end.
 Exposes the [ewd-client](https://www.npmjs.com/package/ewd-client) as object, in React context and as property for use in your React components.

-A similar module [vue-qewd](https://www.npmjs.com/package/vue-qewd) for [Vue.js](https://vuejs.org/) exists.
+A similar module [vue-qewd](https://www.npmjs.com/package/vue-qewd) exists for [Vue.js](https://vuejs.org/).

-[QEWD](http://qewdjs.com/) is a unique web framework allowing you to concentrate on your application code, without worrying about system infrastructure, featuring:
+[QEWD.js](http://qewdjs.com/) is a unique web framework allowing you to concentrate on your application code, without worrying about system infrastructure, featuring:
 - a WebSockets server, allowing your application to connect via this `vue-qewd` module using [ewd-client](https://www.npmjs.com/package/ewd-client)
 - a (federating) REST server, to build your REST endpoints & allowing you to federate requests to other (chained) QEWD servers, featuring [Express](https://expressjs.com/) or [Koa](http://koajs.com/) as underlying frameworks
 - a microservices server, using very efficient (permanent, secured) WebSocket connections to other QEWD servers using [JWT](https://jwt.io/)'s